Estimating a Directed Tree for Extremes: The algorithm

-where $Q_{\mathcal{X}_j}(\alpha)$ is the $\alpha$-th quantile of the empirical distribution of $\mathcal{X}$ in the $j$-th coordinate.
+where $Q_{\mathcal{X}_j}(\alpha)$ is the $\alpha$-quantile of the empirical distribution of $\mathcal{X}$ in the $j$-th coordinate.
 For $\alpha > 0$, this amounts to a transformation of $\calx_{ij}$ that amplifies its concentration near the minimum, at the cost of keeping only a fraction of the available observations (cf. Figure~\ref{fig:histogram}).
+We can then compute empirical scores for every pair $(j,i)$ of vertices based on the concentration of observations around a small quantile.
+Finally, since the data is supported on a root-directed tree, we can use the scores to estimate a root-directed tree.